Accessibility Statement for Mental health and community (K240)

 All of this module’s study materials are online and composed of pages of text with images, audio and video clips (all with transcripts), diagrams, interactive media and some multiple choice self-assessed quizzes.
 They also include links to external resources, online forums and online tutorial rooms.
 Printed materials are provided for some module content, with each Learning Guide having an accompanying chapter in a book of Readings.

-This module provides two types of learning events: face-to-face tutorials, and online tutorials.
-Each face-to-face learning event offers an online alternative.
-Although not compulsory, attendance at tutorials will help you consolidate your learning.
+This module includes online tutorials.
+Although not compulsory, participation with tutorials will help you consolidate your learning.

 Working with others